laderast/BMI535slides/06_HBase.md

 Facebook messenger: https://www.facebook.com/notes/facebook-engineering/the-underlying-technology-of-messages/454991608919/

-Allows for fast retrieval of messages by timestamp
+Allows for fast retrieval of messages by timestamp and friends

 ## Sparsity